upmc-enterprises/log4j_dataloss/README.md

 ## Problem statement

+Log4j is thread safe but not process safe.
+If multiple processes managing the same log files, are running at the same time as when logs are rotated, data loss will be evident.

 From the log4j documentation

-    DailyRollingFileAppender extends FileAppender so that the underlying file is rolled over at a user chosen frequency.
+> DailyRollingFileAppender extends FileAppender so that the underlying file is rolled over at a user chosen frequency.
 DailyRollingFileAppender has been observed to exhibit synchronization issues and data loss.
 The log4j extras companion includes alternatives which should be considered for new deployments and which are discussed in the documentation for org.apache.log4j.rolling.RollingFileAppender.

 ## Proof